OPENDAP/NASA-tutorials/README.md

 # Jupyter Notebook Tutorials Demonstrating Access to NASA Data

 These notebooks demonstrate how to read data from OPeNDAP Hyrax data servers hosted by NASA.
-There are twelve DAACs (Distributed Active Archive Centers) run by NASA and ten of those provide at least one OPeNDAP access point.
+Most of NASA's discipline-specific Distributed Active Archive Centers (DAACs) provide at least one OPeNDAP access point.

 ## Setup

 ### Step 0: Get a NASA Earthdata Login